sash9966/ChestX-Ray/README.md

 💻 **Implementation:**
    - Applied theoretical knowledge to practical scenarios.
    - Developed skills in data preprocessing, model development, and advanced evaluation.

-🌟 **Next Steps:**
-   - Established a solid foundation for tackling complex challenges in AI for medical diagnosis.
-   - Ready to explore further advancements in this fascinating domain.